GeoSander/fme-degreeformatter/README.md

 ## Usage
 ### Input Coordinate Parameters
 **Attributes**
 Specify the input attribute(s) for the conversion.
 Note that all attributes should contain values with _the same coordinate type and input format_.
-If this is not the case, you will have to use multiple DegreeConverters.
+If this is not the case, you will have to use multiple DegreeFormatters.

 **Coordinate Type**
 An attribute can hold a latitude, longitude or latitude-longitude coordinate value.
 If "Latitude" is specified here, the result of the conversion will only be written to the _MyAttribute.lat_ attribute.
 If "Longitude" is chosen, the result will only be written to _MyAttribute.lon_ and if "Latitude and Longitude" is specified, the results will be written to the _MyAttribute.latlon_ in concatenated form and separately to the _.lat_ and _.lon_ suffixed attributes as well.